pcattori/blog/posts/typesafe-error-handling-in-typescript.md

 ## Custom errors

-If you have a custom error type that is more specific than `Error`, you can further narrow the type with a typeguard:
+If you have a custom error type that is more specific than `Error`, you can further narrow the type with a typeguard or `instanceof` check:

 ```ts
 class CustomError extends Error {